dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/contributing_guide.md

 # How to contribute

-We want to keep it as easy as possible to contribute changes that get things working in your environment.
+We want to keep it as easy as possible to contribute to changes that get things working in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.